Convert HEIC to JPG

 Why is the output file sometimes larger than the original?

-This can happen for a few reasons: (1) Converting from a lossy format (JPG, WebP) to a lossless format (PNG) preserves every pixel, which naturally produces a larger file in exchange for zero quality loss.
-(2) AVIF uses the AV1 codec which has encoding overhead for small or simple images — it excels at high-resolution photos where it achieves 20–50% better compression than JPEG.
-(3) If the source is already heavily compressed, re-encoding may not reduce the size further.
+The output file becomes larger for three clear reasons: (1) Converting from a lossy format (JPG, WebP) to a lossless format (PNG) preserves every pixel, so file size increases in exchange for zero quality loss.
+(2) AVIF uses the AV1 codec, which has encoding overhead for small or simple images.
+AVIF delivers its strongest compression gains on high-resolution photos, with 20–50% better compression than JPEG in benchmark comparisons.
+(3) If the source is already heavily compressed, re-encoding does not reduce size further.
 PicShift uses industry-leading WASM encoders (MozJPEG, OxiPNG, libwebp) to produce the smallest possible output at your chosen quality.
-In compress mode, PicShift automatically keeps the original file when compression would increase the size.
+In compress mode, PicShift automatically keeps the original file when compression increases size.
+Learn more: https://picshift.app/docs/size-increase-explainer/